elixir-europe/MARS/mars-cli/README.md

 Service 'biosamples' healthy and ready to use!
 ```

-## using the keychain
+### Credential management

-This CLI application comes with functionality to interact with your device's keychain backend.
+This CLI application comes with functionality to interact with your device's keychain backend in order to fetch the necessary credentials.

-### Store a password
+#### Store a password

 You can add a password to keychain: